Confidentiality Notice

 Near-Miss Reporting

-Increased from 5 to 50+ reports annually (healthier culture).
+Increased from 5 to 50+ reports annually.

 LTIFR Reduction